Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 Scenario 4: Automated Reviews Collection

-The problem: Most customers don’t leave reviews.
-The store relies on 10-15 reviews written 2 years ago.
+The problem: Most customers don’t leave reviews, even when they’re happy.
+The store ends up relying on the same 10-15 reviews that were written two years ago.

 Solution: